asuka431/fujicoin-22.0/doc/external-signer.md

-# Support for signing transactions outside of Fujicoin Core
+# Support for signing transactions outside of Baricoin Core

-Fujicoin Core can be launched with `-signer=<cmd>` where `<cmd>` is an external tool which can sign transactions and perform other functions.
+Baricoin Core can be launched with `-signer=<cmd>` where `<cmd>` is an external tool which can sign transactions and perform other functions.
 For example, it can be used to communicate with a hardware wallet.

 ## Quick Start Guide on Windows